XL1126/XL-GUI/README.md

 pip install --upgrade xl-gui
 ```

+> 💡 After installation, no changes are needed for existing PySimpleGUI code — run directly with `import PySimpleGUI as sg`

 ### License
 This project is released under the **LGPL v3 Open Source License**, allowing:
 - Free use, modification, and distribution